jendralhxr/libeemd/pyeemd/doc/tutorial.rst

 data will be a 2D :mod:`numpy` array, where each row of the array represents a single *intrinsic mode function* (IMF).

-For example, suppose we have a set of interesting data in comma separated value (CSV) format stored in file ``ecg.csv``.
-This data can be read into Python in many ways, one of which is using :func:`numpy.loadtxt` using the appropriate delimiter::
+As an example, the `examples` subfolder of `pyeemd` contains a file ``ecg.csv``, which contains ECG (electrocardiogram) data from the `MIT-BIH Normal Sinus Rhythm Database <http://www.physionet.org/cgi-bin/atm/ATM>`_.
+The data is in CSV (comma separated value) format, which can be read into Python in many ways, one of which is using :func:`numpy.loadtxt` using the appropriate delimiter::